Alexzihaohu/2021s1final/geom.md

 - Cost-benefit ratio smaller than 1.
 - Graph of accumulating costs and benefits should show a break-even (in a reasonable time frame)
-  - Break even: Point in time where benefits equal costs (return of investment)
+  - Break-even: Point in time where benefits equal costs (return of investment)

 **Expectations**: